LEGALLY REVIEWED BY:

 How Can an Orange County Employment Lawyer Help?

-Our employment litigation experience also helps our clients identify their strongest claims and defenses while finding the right forum for adjudicating a given set of claims.
+Employment law attorneys leverage their expertise to help our clients identify their strongest claims and defenses while finding the right forum for adjudicating a given set of claims.
 Whether your case ends up in state or federal court, in an administrative hearing or in arbitration will depend on the facts and the statutes most closely implicated in your case: the California Family Rights Act, the Fair Employment and Housing Act, the Unfair Business Practices Act, or such federal laws as the Federal Medical Leave Act or Title VII of the Civil Rights Act.

 California Employment Laws FAQ